ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/map-reduce-indexes.markdown

-﻿# Map-Reduce indexes
+# Map-Reduce indexes

 This section of the documentation focuses on map reduce indexes.
-Map reduce indexes allow for complex aggregation of data by first selecting records (map) and then applying the specified reduce function to these records to produce a smaller set of results.
+Map reduce indexes allow for complex aggregation of data by first selecting records (map), and then applying the specified reduce function to these records, in order to produce a smaller set of results.

 For a more in-depth look at how map reduce works, read this post: [Map-Reduce a Visual Explanation](http://ayende.com/blog/4435/map-reduce-a-visual-explanation).

 ## Creating

-When it comes to index creation, the only difference between simple indexes and map-reduce ones is an additional reduce function defined in index definition.
-So to deploy an index we need to create a definition and deploy it using one of the ways described in [creating and deploying](../indexes/creating-and-deploying) article.
-Please check any of the examples below for a sample map-reduce index.
+When it comes to index creation, the only difference between simple indexes and the map-reduce ones is an additional reduce function defined in index definition.
+To deploy an index we need to create a definition and deploy it using one of the ways described in the [creating and deploying](../indexes/creating-and-deploying) article.
+Please go over the examples below for a sample map-reduce index.

 ## Applications

-The applications of such indexes are many, but most common is aggregation of data from multiple documents.
+There are many applications of such indexes, but most common is the aggregation of data from multiple documents.

 ### Example I - counting

-Let's assume that we want to count number of products for each category.
-To do it, we need to specify following index:
+Let's assume that we want to count the number of products for each category.
+To do it, we need to specify the following index:

 {CODE map_reduce_0_0@Indexes\MapReduceIndexes.cs /}